bnomei/kirby-siteoption/readme.md

 ### Git Submodule

 ```
-$ git submodule add https://github.com/bnomei/kirby-siteoption.git site/plugins/panel-siteoption
+$ git submodule add https://github.com/bnomei/kirby-siteoption.git site/plugins/kirby-siteoption
 ```

 ### Copy and Paste

 1. [Download](https://github.com/bnomei/kirby-siteoption/archive/master.zip) the contents of this repository as ZIP-file.
-2. Rename the extracted folder to `panel-siteoption` and copy it into the `site/plugins/` directory in your Kirby project.
+2. Rename the extracted folder to `kirby-siteoption` and copy it into the `site/plugins/` directory in your Kirby project.

 ## Usage